nbusseneau/hephaistos/README.md

 >
 > This is a bug with the 'advanced installation and management features' that occurs specifically with Hades.
 This is not an issue with Hephaistos and will happen regardless of if you have patched Hades with Hephaistos or not if this feature is turned on.
 >
 > To fix this uninstall Hades from your PC and re-download it through the Xbox app (and then repatch again with Hephaistos).
-This will have to be done every time Hades is closed.
+This will have to be done every time Hades is opened and closed.
 >
-> Unfortunately this feature needs to be turned on for Hephiastos to work, so until this is fixed by Microsoft this will need to be done every time to launch the MS version of Hades with Hephaistos.
+> Unfortunately this feature needs to be turned on for Hephaistos to work so there is no avoiding this, so until this is fixed by Microsoft this will need to be done every time to launch the MS version of Hades if you want to patch it with Hephaistos.

 # Under the hood